t1ml3arn-userscript-js/repmastered.app-winrate-sorting/README.md

 ![BGH 3v3 table screenshot](./bgh-3v3-table-screenshot.png)

+See it in action [here](https://repmastered.app/map/Big%20Game%20Hunters#v33-details) (you have to install the script to see it).

 ## How to install the script

 1. Install one of these browser extensions: [Violentmonkey](https://violentmonkey.github.io/get-it/) / [Greasemonkey](https://www.greasespot.net/) / [Tampermonkey](https://tampermonkey.net/)